swiftlang/swift-syntax/CONTRIBUTING.md

     ```

 4. To make sure everything is set up correctly, check the return statement of `xcrun --find swift`.
 It should point inside the latest installed trunk development toolchain.
 If it points inside an Xcode toolchain, check that you exported the `TOOLCHAINS` environment variable correctly.
 If it points inside a version-specific toolchain (like Swift 5.0-dev), you'll need to remove that toolchain.
-5. Run `swift-syntax/build-script.py --toolchain /path/to/recent/swift/development/snapshot.xctoolchain/usr`.
+5. Run `swift-syntax/build-script.py build --toolchain /path/to/recent/swift/development/snapshot.xctoolchain/usr`.
     If despite following those instructions, you get compiler errors, the Swift toolchain might be too old to contain recent changes in Swift's SwiftSyntaxParser C library.
 In that case, you'll have to build the compiler and SwiftSyntax together with the following command:

     ```bash